-If you need to serve more than two, just double the ingredients (obviously), but for now i'm sticking with a low sized batch in case you hate it (which is pretty much impossible):
+If you need to serve more than two, just double the ingredients (obviously), but for now i'm sticking with a small-sized batch in case you hate it (which is pretty much impossible):

-#1 2.25 Cups of water (You can add more or less depending on how much broth you like, or if it ends up being too salty)
+- 2.25 cups of water (you can add more or less, depending on how much broth you like or if it ends up being too salty).

-#2 1 Teaspoon of Dashi (Picture to the right of the weird fish flakes.
-You can alternatively use Niboshi, which are dried fish.
+- 1 teaspoon of dashi.
+(You can alternatively use niboshi, which are dried fish.
 If you do, I'd recommend putting in 1 or 2 at the most.)

-#4 Optional Splash of Sake (No more than 2 teaspoons)
+- Optional splash of sake (no more than 2 teaspoons)

-#5 2 Semi-heaping Tablespoons of Miso (You can obviously adjust this based on taste)
+- 2 semi-heaping tablespoons of miso (you can obviously adjust this to your taste)